YaHshua or YaHushua

 Some people use one of the following variations; Yahushua, Yahoshua, or Yeshua as I once did.
 The problem with Yeshua is that the “he” and the “waw” (underlined) in the long form of the Hebrew name YHWH are not pronounced.
 However, according to the rules of Hebrew grammar, the “he” must be pronounced.
 Here is what Gesenius, “The Father of Hebrew Grammarians”, says about the Hebrew letter “he”;

 The first underlined section is most important.
-The “he” in the middle of a word never loses its consonantal value.
-The only exceptions to this are listed in the footnote, but Gesenius states that these two exceptions are only “apparent” exceptions.
+The “he” in the middle of a word never loses its consonant value.
+The only exceptions to this are listed in the footnote, but Gesenius, states that these two exceptions are only “apparent” exceptions.

 This is problematic for a few reasons.
 First, the “he” is totally silent.
 Second, the “waw” is totally silent.
 This pronunciation could be spelled much simpler as: But, as you can see, this doesn’t resemble Messiah’s, or the son of Nun’s name at all.